ericbannon/kubeturbo-openshift/README.md

 #### Step 4: Verify Turbonomic is Accessible and Create Password Credentials

-1. Get the route for the Turbonomic API
+1. Get the route for the Turbonomic API.

 ```
 oc get route -n turbonomic
 ```

-2. Go to your browser and access the route over https
+2. Go to your browser and access the route over https.

 3. When prompted, create your administrator password